UK Immigration & Citizenship Lawyers

 Pre-settled status is permission to live and work in the UK granted on a temporary basis with a view to eventually upgrading to a settled status.

 If you were resident in the UK for less than five years on 31 December 2020 you were expected to make an application for a pre-settled status before 30 June 2021.
+The scheme is now closed for new applicants, except for family members of EEA nationals who are eligible to join their sponsors in the UK with a settled or pre-settled status.

 When does one qualify for a settled status